-The University designates certain employees who have the authority to institute corrective measure on its behalf.
-Under this policy, their knowledge of sexual harassment conveys actual knowledge to the University.
-The Title IX coordinator, President of the University, Vice Presidents, and the Director of Athletics have all been designated as such.
-When one of these employees learns of an alleged sexual harassment, that employee should contact the Title IX Coordinator or Human Resources as soon as possible.
+The University designates certain employees who have the authority to institute corrective measures on its behalf.
+Under this policy, their knowledge of Sexual Harassment conveys Actual Knowledge to the University.

+The following employees have been designated by the University as having the authority to initiate corrective measure on its behalf:

+• Title IX Coordinator(s)

+- President of the University

+- Vice Presidents

+- Director of Athletics

+When one of the above employees learns of alleged sexual harassment, that employee should contact the Title IX Coordinator in the Office of Student Affairs or Human Resources as soon as possible.

+Employees may have additional reporting obligations provided by law and/or other University policies.

+Corrective action may be taken against any individual who has a duty to report and who fails to respond in a manner consistent with the provisions of applicable laws, regulations, policies, and procedures